Why use H&R Block SMSF Solutions?

 The number of self managed super fund’s in Australia has surged in recent years with many stating a Self Managed Super Fund (SMSF) has become the ‘must have financial fashion accessory’.
 Traditionally an area occupied by high net wealth individuals, professionals and small businesses, due to the significant reduction in compliance costs and the introduction of the ability to borrow to purchase property, SMSF’s have now become a viable option to manage retirement savings to a much larger cross section of the Australian population.

 Just because an SMSF is now a more feasible and fashionable option, doesn’t mean it is appropriate to everyone.
-Here is a beginners guide to setting up an SMSF.

 Is an individual or corporate trustee structure right for your SMSF?